Prepaid cards for all currencies

 Can you have more than one prepaid currency card?

-Yes, most prepaid card providers let you take out an additional card linked to the same account – for example, if you want a spare card or an extra card for your partner or child.
-You might have to pay extra for it though.
+Yes, most prepaid card providers let you take out an additional card linked to the same account.
+For example, you can get a spare card or an extra card for your partner or child, though you might have to pay extra for it.

 Can I get a travel currency card with a bad credit rating?

-Yes, because you can’t borrow on a prepaid card and you can only spend what’s there, so there’s no need for a credit check.
-This means that you should be able to get one even if you have a bad credit rating.
+Yes, you should be able to get a travel currency card with a bad credit rating.
+That’s because you can’t borrow on a prepaid card – you can only spend what’s there, so there’s no need for a credit check.

 Just be sure that putting money onto the card isn't going to push you into further debt.